MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/update-azure-cli.md

 # Update the Azure CLI

-You can rely on package managers to update Azure CLI on Windows, macOS and Linux environments (see the `Update` section in each platform-specific install instruction).
+You can rely on package managers to update a local install of the Azure CLI on Windows, macOS and Linux environments (see the `Update` section in each platform-specific install instruction).
 The CLI also provides in-tool commands to upgrade manually or automatically.

 ## Manual Update
 [!INCLUDE [az-upgrade](includes/az-upgrade.md)]

 `az upgrade` is supported on Windows, macOS and some Linux distros as long as installation is supported.
 It only supports upgrading to the latest version.
+If you are running the Azure CLI through Azure Cloud Shell, you are most likely already using the most recent Azure CLI install.
+If not due to cases like ad-hoc release of a minor bug fix version, you need to wait for the next build of Azure Cloud Shell as `az upgrade` is not supported in Azure Cloud Shell.

 When `azure-cli` is already the latest version, running `az upgrade` will check and update all installed [extensions](azure-cli-extensions-overview.md).